-- Maintaining a Register of IDA's Relevant Persons including evidence of: - a.
-Name;
+- 1. Maintaining a record of IDA's Relevant Persons Including evidence of: - Name: - key Function; - date of appointment; - date of Board approval of appointment; - date of National Regulator approval of appointment (where required) or date of notification of appointment to National Regulator; - board approved minimum criteria for the function and the basis on which the Relevant Person satisfies these; - date and result of last Board fitness and propriety assessment; - due date of next Board fitness and propriety assessment; - date of removal from function; - date of Board approval for removal from function; - date of notification to National Regulator of removal from function; and any other details considered necessary from time to time to evidence I DA's compliance with this policy and the regulatory requirements; - ensuring that all notifications required to be made by IDA to the National Regulator in respect of the appointment or removal of a Relevant Personare submitted in the prescribed manner and within the prescribed time limit; - 3. assisting the Board in the performance and documenting of its pre-appointment and ongoing Page 31 of 97 fitness and propriety assessment of Relevant Persons;

-- b. key Function; - c. date of appointment; - d. date of Board approval of appointment; - e. date of National Regulator approval of appointment (where required) or date of notification of appointment to National Regulator; - f. board approved minimum criteria for the function and the basis on which the Relevant Person satisfies these; - g. date and result of last Board fitness and propriety assessment; - due date of next Board fitness and propriety assessment; - i. date of removal from function; - date of Board approval for removal from function; - date of notification to National Regulator of removal from function; and any other details considered necessary from time to time to evidence IDA's compliance with this policy and the regulatory requirements; - ensuring that all notifications required to be made by IDA to the National Regulator in respect of the appointment or removal of a Relevant Person are submitted in the prescribed manner and within the prescribed time limit; - assisting the Board in the performance and documenting of its pre-appointment and ongoing fitness and propriety assessment of Relevant Persons; - iv. monitoring and reporting to the Board on the execution and implementation and any identified breaches of this policy; - v.
-Ensuring the proper implementation of policies and procedures, so that the management person responsible for IDA's insurance distribution activities (the "relevant person") as well as any employee of the Company directly involved in the carrying out of insurance distribution activities (the "relevant employee") perform their duties adequately in accordance with the requirements of Chapter 7 of the Insurance Distribution Rules; - vi.
+- monitoring and reporting to the Board on the execution and implementation and any identified breaches of this policy; - 5.
+Ensuring the proper implementation of policies and procedures, so that the management person responsible for iDA's insurance distribution activities (the "relevant person") as well as any employee of the Company directly involved in the carrying out of insurance distribution activities (the "relevant employee") perform their duties adequately in accordance with the requirements of Chapter 7 of the insurance Distribution Rules: - 6.
 Ensuring that the Board of Directors assesses the relevant person's and the relevant employee's knowledge and ability against the requirements set out in Chapter 6 of the Insurance Distribution Rules.